ewhicher/matter/content/collections/pages/home.md

     content:
       -
         type: text
-        text: 'Brought together in 2018 by a shared mission to bring creativity and commerciality together to tackle increasingly complex business challenges.
-I took out the jab at consulting.'
+        text: 'Brought together in 2018 by a shared mission to bring the creativity and craft of a design studio together with the commerciality and rigour of a consultancy to help clients tackle increasingly complex business challenges.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: "Here's another paragraph about why we created active matter - what we're hoping to achieve and the values that drive us.
-Something that connects to the kid of people we want to work with and reflects the ambition that we have.
-It's pretty simple really."
+        text: "During that time we've travelled the world, running design sprints in China, crafting user experiences in Chicago to building new ventures from our workshop in Birmingham, UK.
+With Fortune 10 companies One thing all these partners have in common is a drive to innovate and an ambition to become the best at what they do."
   -
     type: paragraph
     content:
       -
         type: text
-        text: "Just testing out what a longer form of this content looks like before properly working into the content to see how much we can get away with here.
-That's all for now.
-If you're reading this on the site, then don't worry.
-It'll be updated with really beautiful and compelling words soon.
-I promise. x"
+        text: 'Our values drive all of our decisions. '
 story_box_two:
   -
     type: heading